 Data analytics is changing our world in unprecedented ways, driving new products, business models, and breakthroughs in every industry.
 Machine learning helps companies act strategically on the data they have, homing in on the insights with impact, and allows executives to make much better-informed decisions.
 In a recent study, it was shown that companies were 26 percent more profitable than their industry competitors, generated 9 percent more revenue through their employees and physical assets, and enjoyed 12 percent higher market valuation ratios when using this type of data-centric approach.

 However, data at its core is not organized or clean, and it certainly doesn’t come already structured in a database.
-It’s a messy swamp of details of what we buy, where we drive, what we surf online, what we “like”.
-It’s transactions, chats on social networks, cellphone conversations, tweets, texts, photos, video, your web search and browsing patterns.
+It’s a messy swamp of details of what we buy, where we drive, what we surf online, and what we “like”.
+It’s transactions, chats on social networks, cellphone conversations, tweets, texts, photos, videos, your web search, and browsing patterns.
 Every minute of every day, data is being generated, by each of us.